flormarcaccio/data-512-final/Final Project Proposal.md

 ## <a name="metodology"></a> Methodology

-To clean and pre-process the data I will be using Pandas and Numpy on the dataset, and to answer the questions supporting each hypothesis I will be using a mixture of Pandas tables, statistical analysis, and data visualizations with Matplotlib and Seaborn.
+To clean and pre-process the data, I will be using Pandas and Numpy on the dataset.
+To answer each hypothesis's questions, I will be using a mixture of Pandas tables, statistical analysis, and data visualizations with Matplotlib and Seaborn.

-For the first hypothesis, I will be using a bar chart for the first question and scatterplots and a correlation heatmap for the rest.
-I think the correlation between the total financial aid for women's team and the ratio of financial aid that women's teams received against the other descriptive variables (expenses, revenue, participation) should present us with some evidence about the importance of athletic financial aid.
+For the first hypothesis, I will be using a bar chart for question 1.1 and scatterplots and a correlation heatmap for questions 1.2-1.4.
+I think visual explorations should provide enough evidence to answer these questions.
+I'm especially interested to see the correlation between the total financial aid for women's team and the ratio of financial aid that women's teams received against the other descriptive variables (expenses, revenue, participation) should present us with some evidence about the importance of athletic financial aid.
+For the last question, I will be performing statistical analysis to understand the effect of having football as one of the institution's sports.
+This last question could be an important one, as I believe that institutions that play football probably tend to give more attention and resources to that sport.

-For the second hypothesis, I will be using a table for the first question, a bar chart for the second question, and a hypothesis test for the third one to see if there is any evidence to reject the null hypothesis of no difference in salary between coaches of women's and men's teams.
-This last question will also be supported with visualizations.
+For the second hypothesis, I will be using a mixture of methods.
+I will use a table for the first question, a bar chart for the second question, and a hypothesis test for the third one to see if there is any evidence to reject the null hypothesis of no difference in salary between coaches of women's and men's teams.
+Visualizations will also support this last question.
+The variety of exploration methods for this hypothesis should help us reach a definite conclusion.

 ## <a name="background"></a> Background/Related Work